AngKhaiPin/Assignment-Cpp/PART2.md

 4. Improved on the health items, so alien hp is recover accordingly.
 5. Implemented multiple zombies movement.
 6. Refered to Lester's pass by reference method to implement alien attack zombie.
+7. Improved on the zombie attack alien where zombie is unable to attack alien when not in range.

 ### Lester Liew Jun Min